Skip to content

 4. Look for Brand-Specific Cold-Climate Designations

-• Daikin: "Aurora" is marketed as their cold-climate line
+• Daikin: "Aurora" is their cold-climate marketing line

 Colorado Rebate Requirements

-• HEAR (Home Electrification and Appliance Rebates): Requires ENERGY STAR Cold Climate certification
+• HEAR (Home Electrification and Appliance Rebates): requires ENERGY STAR Cold Climate certification.
+Up to $8,000 for income-qualified households at 150% AMI.

 The Bottom Line